-Samsung Electronics Opens Samsung AI Forum 2023, Showcasing Key Advancements In AI And Computer Engineering
+Samsung Electronics Opens Samsung AI Forum 2023, Showcasing Key Advancements in AI and Computer Engineering

 Furthermore, SAIT presented a poster of leading research papers as well as exhibitions of research projects in AI and CE.
 It also prepared networking programs for attendees to engage in the vital AI and CE ecosystems.

-The official video for Samsung AI Forum 2023 will be available on the Samsung Electronics YouTube Channel ( ) from November 16th.
+The official video for Samsung AI Forum 2023 will be available on the Samsung Electronics YouTube Channel (@Samsung) from November 16th.

 Legal Disclaimer: